AndersDeath/diary2/000-current.md

 # 28 June - Wednesday - Yerevan - 272 day of immigration

 I was working for a whole day on many things.
-I felt bad this morning
+I felt bad this morning.
+I got bad milky coffee yestarday.